Automate or hire? 10 property management tasks and how to tackle them

 Best for: Automation

 Tax season can be a nightmare without automation.
-Fortunately, most property management software includes tools to generate and e-file tax documents.
+Fortunately, the top property management software includes tools to generate and e-file tax documents.

 Automate: